Skip to main content

 Payment Confusion

-Solution: Ensure your integration marks online orders as paid.
-Train staff to check payment status before releasing orders.
+Prevention: Make sure the integration marks online orders as paid.
+And train your team to check the payment status field before doing anything with an order.

 APIs fail.
-Internet connections drop.
-What happens to orders during an outage?
+Internet goes down.
+What happens to the orders placed on your website during an outage?

 What Happens When It Breaks?

-• Audit your product catalogue - ensure names and SKUs match across systems
+• Go through your product catalogue — names and SKUs need to match on both sides

-• Set baseline metrics - know your current error rate and processing time
+• Note your current error rate and order processing time — you'll want to compare afterwards

 During Setup